Matrix factorizations and Cohomological Field Theories: Matrix factorizations of a quasihomogeneous isolated singularity

 As in \cite[Sec.\ 1.2]{PV-mf} we consider only dg-categories $\CC$ such that the $\CC-\CC$-bimodule $\De_\CC$ is perfect, the complexes $\Hom_\CC(A,B)$ for $A,B\in\CC$ have finite dimensional cohomology, and the derived category $D(\CC)$ has a compact generator.
 Such dg-categories are dg Morita equivalent to homologically smooth and proper dg-algebras and can be characterized by the condition that $\Per_{dg}(\CC)$ is {\it saturated}, i.e., proper, smooth and triangulated (see \cite[Sec.\ 2.2]{TV}).

-Any dg-functor $F:\Per_{dg}(\CC)\to\Per_{dg}(\DD)$ between dg-categories of the above type induces a map $F_*:HH_*(\CC)\to HH_*(\DD)$.
+Any dg-functor $F:\Per_{dg}(\CC)\to\Per_{dg}(\DD)$ between dg-categories of the above type comes from a kernel in $\Per_{dg}(\CC^{op}\ot\DD)$ (see \cite[Sec.\ 2.2.]{TV}, \cite[Sec.\ 5.4]{Toen-dg}) and induces a map $F_*:HH_*(\CC)\to HH_*(\DD)$.
 This map can be defined in several equivalent ways.
 We will use a slight modification of the construction given in \cite[Sec.\ 1.2]{PV-mf} (see Appendix for the details).

 First, consider the induced functor

 that sends the representable module $h_{C_1^\vee\ot C_2}$ to $h_{F(C_1)^\vee\ot F(C_2)}$.

 There is a canonical morphism of functors